arnsley Independent Group

 All rights reserved

-Fact: Barnsley Council have just hived off their Property Management Division to set-up a new company with Norfolk Property Services.
-Sharing any profits equally it will charge the council £1M per year for its work.
+Fact: Barnsley Council have hived off their Property Management Division to set-up a new company with Norfolk Property Services.
+Sharing any profits equally it charges the council £1M per year for its work.
 What constitutes profits has not been defined which does not build immense confidence.
-If profit is income from sale of assets this may not be such a good deal; for instance the council has around £80M of saleable assets, if they are sold we would presumabley receive half the profit (i.e. £40M).
-Whereas if we had sold them before this deal we would have received £80M.
-To make matters worse we pay £1m per year for the privelidge.
-Makes sense?
-Pro Bono?